egnyte/secure-and-govern-for-splunk/src/TA-egnyte-protect/README.md

 - Set App Context to “Egnyte App for Splunk”, The macro name “egnyte_get_index” should be displayed and click on the name of the macro.
 - Macro is now in Edit Mode, Update Index value as per the Index created while setting up Add-on input.
 Click on “Save”.
 >The Update to Macro is required only in case the events are pushed into a separate Index.

+# Binary File Declaration

+* cli-32.exe - This file is part of setuptools and code can be found at https://pypi.org/project/setuptools/
+* cli-64.exe - This file is part of setuptools and code can be found at https://pypi.org/project/setuptools/
+* gui-64.exe - This file is part of setuptools and code can be found at https://pypi.org/project/setuptools/
+* gui-32.exe - This file is part of setuptools and code can be found at https://pypi.org/project/setuptools/
+* pvectorc.cpython-37m-x86_64-linux-gnu.so - This file is part of setuptools and code can be found at https://pypi.org/project/cPython/
+* gui.exe - This file is part of setuptools and code can be found at https://pypi.org/project/setuptools/

 # Support